Skip to main content

 Hold it steady!
 The 8 Seconds Rodeo, a traveling showcase of the “bravest riders, nastiest bulls, tastiest food” and livest entertainment in rodeo, rides into Philly for one night only.
 Come early for shopping, mechanical bull riding, line dancing, rope lessons, food vendors and a beer garden.

-Don’t miss a single twist, turn or buck once the main event kicks off.
+Then, don’t miss a single twist, turn or buck once the main event kicks off.
 Contemporary cowboys and girls pay tribute to the long legacy of Black rodeo — while throwing their (10-gallon) hat in the ring for the $60,000 grand prize.
 Featured events include mutton bustin’, bareback riding, barrel racing and bull riding, plus dancing on the dirt.
 Tickets are required.

 Where: The Liacouras Center, 1776 N. Broad Street, Philadelphia, PA